JOHN RETTIE was born

 employees.
 John instigated and

-managed the launch of J. D. Power and Associates' Web site and the JDPowerGuide
+managed the launch of J. D. Power and Associates' initial website and the JDPowerGuide

 to Automobiles CD-ROM, which was J. D. Power's first ever consumer publication.